CivicVision/civicopendata/content/posts/this-week-in-civic-tech-open-data-wk9.md

 url = "https://www.census.gov/newsroom/press-releases/2019/tops.html"

 +++
 This week seem to be a slow week in visualizations and articles.
-But still there were some interesting pieces.
+But still, there were some interesting pieces.
 They mostly relate to transit but all cover different angles.
 We have Subway desserts in NY, runner data displaying segregation in Baltimore and a new way to visualize transit trips.
-Next week will include all the awesome things that happened on Sunday the 2nd around the world on Open Data Day!
+Next week will include all the awesome things that happened on Saturday,  March 2nd around the world on Open Data Day!

 ## Visualizations